swiftlang/swift-evolution/proposals/NNNN-migration-tooling-for-upcoming-features.md

 ## Detailed design

-### Behavior

-The action of enabling a previously disabled source-breaking feature in adoption mode per se must not cause compilation errors.
+Upcoming features that have mechanical migrations will support an adoption mode, which is a a new mode of building a project that will produce compiler warnings with attached fix-its that can be applied to preserve the behavior of the code when the upcoming feature is enabled.
+Adoption mode must not cause any new compiler errors, and the fix-its produced must preserve the source compatibility and behavior of the code.

-Additionally, this action will have no effect if the mode is not supported.
+Additionally, this action will have no effect if the mode is not supported for a given upcoming feature, i,e. because the upcoming feature does not have a mechanical migration.
 A corresponding warning will be emitted in this case to avoid the false impression that the impacted source code is compatible with the feature.

-> [!NOTE]
-> Experimental features can be both additive and source-breaking.
-> Upcoming features are necessarily source-breaking.

 Adoption mode should deliver guidance in the shape of regular diagnostics.
 For arbitrary upcoming features, adoption mode is expected to anticipate and